Osroene: Christianity in Edessa

 Edessa was celebrated as the first kingdom to adopt Christianity as its official religion.
 There were two main Christianizing movements at Edessa, one that came from Nisibis in the east in the first century and the second that came from Antioch in the west in the end of the second century.
-There is a mention of a Christian synod in Osroene in 197 CE but scholars have doubted its authenticity.
+There is a mention of a Christian synod in Osroene in 197 AD but scholars have doubted its authenticity.
 At the end of the second century a bishop of Edessa was consecrated in Rome but had to go to Antioch to be confirmed.
 The connection between Antioch and Edessa became close by the end of the second century and the see of Edessa became subject to Antioch in the early third century.

 Edessa was regularly described as the 'capital of Mesopotamia' in early Syriac manuscripts.
-The earliest dated Christian literary manuscript in any language was written in November 411 CE, a fragment of Isaiah is dated 459-60 CE, a manuscript containing Genesis and Exodus is dated 463-4 CE, and the earliest dated Gospels in any language were completed in October 510 CE, although there are undated Gospel manuscripts which probably are from the fifth century.
+The earliest dated Christian literary manuscript in any language was written in November 411 AD, a fragment of Isaiah is dated 459-60 AD, a manuscript containing Genesis and Exodus is dated 463-4 AD, and the earliest dated Gospels in any language were completed in October 510 AD, although there are undated Gospel manuscripts which probably are from the fifth century.

 "First Christian kingdom" claim contested with Armenia

 There is an apocryphal legend, the Doctrine of Addai (late 4th or early 5th century), and an anonymous history, the Chronicle of Edessa (mid-6th century), claiming that Osroene was the first state to have accepted Christianity as state religion, but some scholars believe there is not enough evidence to support that claim.

 By the end of the second century Christianity was well established in Edessa in various forms, some texts belong to the early third century and provide unambiguous evidence for Christianity at Edessa, such as the account of the flood at Edessa in 201 CE which is preserved in the Chronicle of Edessa, fragments of Bardaisan's works preserved by later writers and the Book of the Laws of the Countries written in the School of Bardaisan.
 By the end of the third century Christianity had spread to surrounding villages.

 By c.
 AD 200, the Church in Edessa must have been of some size to judge from the expansion of Christianity in the early third century in Osroene and neighboring Adiabene, as according to the Chronicle of Arbela there were more than twenty bishoprics in the region bordering the Tigris in AD 224.
-Edessa was known as a Christian city at a very early date, but the countryside was only Christianized during the 4-5th centuries by Syrian monks and ascetics.
+Edessa was known as a Christian city at a very early date, but the countryside was only Christianized during the 4-5th centuries by Syriac-rite monks and ascetics of the Church of the East and the Antioch-aligned churches.